-Police Jurisdiction Annexations, Deannexations & Ordinances Affecting Individuals or Entities in Police Jurisdictions
+Annexations, Deannexations and Ordinances Affecting Individuals or Entities in Police Jurisdictions

-1) Copy of the 30-Day Notice that was posted for the following police jurisdiction related ordinances passed on or after 9/1/15:
+- The 30-Day Notice that was posted for the following police jurisdiction related ordinances:

 - Ordinances to fix and collect licenses for any business, trade, or profession done within the police jurisdiction.

-- Ordinances to levy and assess taxes within the police jurisdiction.
+- Ordinances to levy and assess taxes and/or fees within the police jurisdiction.

 If the notice wasn’t posted in a newspaper or other public source, a copy of the ordinance that was posted locally with a certified statement as to the locations and dates the ordinance was posted will be necessary.

-- Due no later than the first day of January in each year.
+- Due no later than the first day of January each year.

-- Maps in PDF or JPG are preferred.
+- Maps in .pdf or .jpg file format are preferred.